| SIMM RAM FPM and EDO RAM Fast page mode DRAM is also called FPM

 valid (thus extending the data output time) until either /RAS is deasserted,

 or a new /CAS falling edge selects a different column address.
+Single-cycle EDO has the ability to carry out a complete memory

 transaction in one clock cycle.
 Otherwise, each sequential RAM access within